-DGS has prepared a Mitigation Monitoring and Reporting Program (MMRP) for the Gregory Bateson Building Renovation Project.
+DGS has prepared a Mitigation Monitoring and Reporting Program (MMRP) for the project.
 The Director, in adopting these findings, also approves the MMRP.
 DGS will use the MMRP to track compliance with project mitigation measures.
 The MMRP will remain available for public review during the compliance period.
-The MMRP is attached to and incorporated into the Gregory Bateson Building Renovation Project and is approved in conjunction with certification of the EIR and adoption of these Findings of Fact.
+The MMRP is attached to and incorporated into the proposed project and is approved in conjunction with certification of the EIR and adoption of these Findings of Fact.
 In the event of any conflict between these findings and the MMRP with respect to the requirements of an adopted mitigation measure, the more stringent measure shall control, and shall be incorporated automatically into both the findings and the MMRP.

 This page intentionally left blank.